buildbuddy-io/buildbuddy/docs/config.md

 In addition to the config file, some BuildBuddy options (like port number) can only be configured via command line flags.

 More information on these flags, see our [flags documentation](config-flags.md).

+## Environment variables

+Environment variables in the config file are expanded at runtime.
+You only need to reference your environment variables like this `${ENV_VARIABLE}`.